malloydata/malloy/docs/_src/features.md

 ### Reusable Queries
 Queries can be introduced into a Malloy model and accessed by name.
 One benefit is that the queries are always accurate.
 Think of a Malloy model as a data function library.
-Queries can also be used in other queries (we call this *Turtling*).
+Queries can also be used to create [nested subtables](nesting.md) in other queries.

 ### Aggregating Subueries
 Malloy easily produces nested results.
 Entire dashboards can be fetched in a single query.